- Building a dynamic CPM schedule

 Blg : Critical confusion – when activities on the critical path don’t compute…… The use of Finish-to-Finish and Start-to-Start links (particularly in combination) can cause significant issues in calculating the overall project duration.

 During the 60s and 70s significant advances in the concept of float occurred as the ADM scheduling methodology developed.
 Much of this sophistication has been lost in the intervening 50 years as the PDM methodology gained precedence.
 How significant is this loss of insight?
-From a practical perspective there are two issues of paramount importance: Resources leveling and smoothing is completely reliant on having access to accurate and understandable float values.
-The absence of these means the scheduling algorithms are likely to be less efficient.
+From a practical perspective there are two issues of paramount importance:

-Contract management relies on clearly defining critical and non-critical activities and knowing how much flexibility (float) is reasonably available on the non-critical activities.
 This topic argues that the lack of defined calculations for most of the float values in a PDM schedule must reduce the overall value of the schedule model compared to more rigorous approaches.
-But also recognizes that if scheduling is a modelling process designed to affect the future behaviours of people working on the project (ie, persuade them to work to the plan), other factors may be more important.
+But also recognizes that if scheduling is a modelling process designed to affect the future behaviors of people working on the project (ie, persuade them to work to the plan), other factors may be more important.

 DP: Schedule Float discusses the various calculations and definitions for float in both ADM and PDM networks.
 Open the paper.